-Martin Sheen’s character on The West Wing was named after a Founding Father who played a key role in the Declaration of Independence and passed away this week in 1795.
+Did you know that Martin Sheen’s character on The West Wing was named after a Founding Father who played a key role in the Declaration of Independence and passed away on this day in 1795?

 The original Josiah Bartlett was one of the first to speak up to approve the break from Great Britain in 1776 in Philadelphia.
 Sheen’s character, the modern-day Josiah Bartlet (with one T), was said to be a descendant of the Declaration’s second signer.

 The Founding Father version had a life worthy of his own movie, with parallel careers as a doctor and a patriot.
 Josiah Bartlett had an important role in the founding of New Hampshire, and he held most of the important offices in the state until his death on May 19, 1795, at the age of 65.

 Today, aside from the connection to the TV show, Bartlett is best known as the second person to sign the Declaration, after John Hancock.

 As the representative from New Hampshire, the most northern of the states represented at the meeting, Bartlett was the first to cast a vote approving independence at the Continental Congress.

 His path to Philadelphia started in Massachusetts, where he was born in 1729.
 Bartlett moved to New Hampshire, studied medicine and opened his practice at the age of 21.